 NLF: AEL grant recipients must submit monthly expenditure reports and a final expenditure report in the Expenditure Reporting module of the CDER system.
 A CDER expenditure report is not a cash draw request and does not generate payment from TWC.

-NLF: As required by , AEL grant recipients must prepare CDER system monthly expenditure reports and the final expenditure report on an accrual basis.
+NLF: As required by TWC Chapter 800 General Administration rule §800.72, AEL grant recipients must prepare CDER system monthly expenditure reports and the final expenditure report on an accrual basis.

 NLF: Each month, AEL grant recipients must complete and certify, by the due date specified in this AEL Letter, a monthly expenditure report showing accurate amounts of the prior month’s obligations, accrued expenditures, and program income (if any).
 The report must also include any leverage or match required to be reported under the grant award (if any).